Senior Instructional Designer

 It is the policy of FXUA to provide equal employment and educational opportunities for all people regardless of race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity and expression, family responsibilities, political affiliation, disability, source of income, place of residence or business, and veteran status.
 An integral part of this policy is to administer recruiting , hiring, working conditions, benefits and privileges of employment, compensation, training, opportunity for advancement including upgrades and promotion, transfer, and termination of employment including layoff and recall for all employees in accordance with this policy.

-The FXUA Curriculum and Instructional Design Department is growing!
+The FXUA Curriculum Development and Instructional Design Department is growing!
 We are seeking a Senior Instructional Designer to be responsible for the curriculum development process and facilitate instructional design as a resource to faculty and departments across the university.
 FXUA is on a mission to redefine higher education and develop the capabilities of transformative leaders.
 The university’s one-of-a-kind curriculum focuses on not only incorporating and leveraging practical, industry knowledge so that graduates meet the requirements of the world of work, but also applies a research-based approach centered in human development to provide opportunities for transformative learning and leadership.
-The Senior Instructional Designer will initially be tasked with completing the redesign and redevelopment of the general education curriculum, which includes collaboration with and oversight of the work of faculty members/subject matter experts in the development of course syllabi.
+The Senior Instructional Designer will collaborate with and oversee the work of faculty members/subject matter experts in the development of course syllabi.
 The role serves dual purposes of serving as an instructional design consultant for university faculty and departments, but also to ensure that the university curriculum remains innovative and cutting-edge.
 The ideal candidate is someone who excels in dynamic and fast-paced environments, has an entrepreneurial spirit, and enjoys making a positive impact via engaging learning experiences.
-The Senior Instructional Designer will report to the Assistant Director for Curriculum and Instructional Design.
+The Senior Instructional Designer will report to the Co-Director of Curriculum Development and Instructional Design.

 - Responsible for the curriculum development process, including the development of course syllabi